Modern Slavery Act

 Every organisation carrying on a business in the UK with a total annual turnover of £36m or more will be required to produce a slavery and human trafficking statement for each financial year of the organisation.

 Herman Miller Obligations under the Modern Slavery Act

 Herman Miller is a designer and manufacturer of office furniture, the international side of the business is transacted through the company Herman Miller Ltd which is a subsidiary of Herman Miller Inc.

-Our supply chain includes a number of independent companies who provide raw materials, components, complete product and other items required for Herman Miller’s business needs.
+Our supply chain includes a number of independent companies internationally who provide raw materials, components, complete product and other items required for Herman Miller’s business needs.

 Herman Miller believes that conduct matters.
 It is important to do the right thing.
 Living with integrity and following a clear and ethical code has created a good business, a great place to work, and a trustworthy investment.
 That conduct transcends all areas of the business, including how we deal with each other internally and how we deal with customers, vendors, partners and governments.

 Herman Miller Ltd. follows the guidelines set out by its parent company which confirms that Herman Miller, Inc., and its subsidiaries are committed to conducting its business in an ethical, legal, environmentally sustainable and socially responsible manner.

 Herman Miller suppliers are subject to the Supplier Code of Conduct which sets out to ensure that they share the same ethics and principles as Herman Miller.